douglascraigschmidt/LiveLessons/Java8/README.md

         methods.

 . ex9 - This example showcases and benchmarks the use of a Java
-        ConcurrentHashMap, a Java SynchronizedMap, and a HashMap protected with a Java StampedLock are used to compute/ cache/retrieve large prime numbers.
+        object-oriented and functional programming feature in the context of a Java ConcurrentHashMap, a Java SynchronizedMap, and a HashMap protected with a Java StampedLock used to compute/cache/retrieve large prime numbers.
 This example also demonstrates the Java record data type, several advanced features of StampedLock, and the use of slicing with the Java streams takeWhile() and dropWhile() operations.